Lea451/SSL_Rotation_project/README.md

    Train a ConvClassifier on top of a pre-trained RotNet on Flowers: main.py --exp Flowers_ConvClassifier_on_Rotnet_Resnet18_layer[layer number]_feat --checkpoint [checkpoint number of the RotNet]

 **Note:**
-- `layer number` refers to the ResNet-18 layer from on top of which we add our classifier.
+- `layer number` refers to the ResNet-18 layer on top of which we add our classifier.
 - `checkpoint number` is the saved model checkpoint index from a previous RotNet training run.

 ### Testing